BalloonBox-Inc/near-oracle-contracts/contract-nft/methods.md

 #### About
 The MFT-minter smart contract contains numerous public methods or functions, callable from outside of the contract.
 This documentations lists a few noteworthy methods, namely some of the ones invoked by the dApp frontend to interact with the smart contract.
 Methods can be of two types:
- - calls: (cost gas) these methods alter the contract state, i.e., they're state handlers
+ - :moneybag: calls: (cost gas) these methods alter the contract state, i.e., they're state handlers
- - views: (gasless) these methods are view-only and are used to query the contract state without changing it
+ - :free: views: (gasless) these methods are view-only and are used to query the contract state without changing it

 #### Help Us
 Have you spotted a mistake in our NEARoracle docs?
 Help us improve it by [letting us know](https://www.balloonbox.io/contact).